14. Temperance

 Soundtrack:

 What music helps you feel stitched together instead of pulled apart?
 Pick a song that combines dark tones with uplifting lyrics or rhythmic beats that ground you without dulling your senses.
 Temperance vibes with the middle path between melancholy and momentum.
+Think Jonathan and Charlotte’s compliment of tones.

 Action: